Search Articles

 • You are not required to make any changes to your Medicare coverage.

-• Be wary of fraudsters.
+• Be wary of fraudsters, particularly during the open enrollment period.
 If someone tries to pressure you into joining a plan or asks for your Medicare number, contact the Senior Medicare Patrol in your area.
 These services can assist, should you need to report anything suspicious.

-• Any changes you make will go into effect Jan.
-1.
+• Any changes you make will begin January 1.

 Created date: 10/19/2022